Invariant measures concentrated on countable structures: Existence of invariant measures

-By taking countable conjunctions, we see that every tuple in every $L$-structure satisfies some complete quantifier-free type in the above sense.
-This justifies our use of the word \emph{type} for a single formula rather than for a collection of formulas, as is more standard.
+By taking countable conjunctions, we see that every tuple in every $L$-structure satisfies some complete quantifier-free type (in the sense of Definition~\ref{newTypeDef}).
+This justifies our use of the word \emph{type} for a single formula.

 We will often call complete quantifier-free types of $\Lwow(L)$ simply \emph{quantifier-free types}, and sometimes refer to them as \emph{quantifier-free $\Lwow(L)$-types}.
-Although we have required that a quantifier-free type $p(\xx)$ have free variables precisely those in $\xx$, when there is little possibility of confusion we will sometimes omit the entire tuple $\xx$ and refer to the type as $p$.
+Although we have required that a quantifier-free type $p(\xx)$ have free variables precisely those in $\xx$, when there is little possibility of confusion we will sometimes omit the tuple $\xx$ and refer to the quantifier-free type as $p$.